-Summer is coming to a close and the school year will be back in session.
-While there are surely many long faces about the end of vacation, the start of the school year is the perfect time to establish family educational goals and assorted activities for you and your young one to take on as you continue the academic journey together.
+With summer at a close and school back in session, it’s the perfect time to establish family educational goals and assorted activities for you and your young one to take on as you continue the academic journey together.

 Naturally, the school systems will have many resources and opportunities to offer, but there’s nothing better than spending quality time at home while simultaneously furthering your child’s education and expanding their future skills.

 But the school covers so much, where could we even begin?

 At Greater Leaning LP, we’ve curated some of the best learning activities that you can enjoy with your young one in the comfort of your home or while running errands.